Do you have any bad public speaking habits?

 – Tell them your key message

-– Tell them why your message is not only relevant but important to them
+– Let them know why your message is not only relevant but important to them

-– Tell them exactly how you can help them and give them examples
+– Show them exactly how you can help them and give them examples

 – Tell them what you want them to do now.